HenrikSamuelsson/course-introduction-to-software-product-management/course-4-agile-planning-for-software-products.md

 # Agile Planning for Software Products

 Notes on the the course Agile Planning for Software Products.
+This is the fourth course in the Software Product Management Specialization.

 This course covers the techniques required to break down and map requirements into plans to drive software production.